You must be of Legal Drinking Age to access this section of our site.

 Kernza's® dense root system grows up to 10 feet down into the Earth, allowing it to react to changes in temperature and soil quickly.
 Unlike annual wheat, that doesn't live long enough to develop thick roots, Kernza® is a perennial grain whose long roots allow it to hold soil in place and prevent erosion.

 Well, for starters, we’ve been known to enjoy a good brew from time to time.
-But beyond that, our sourcing experience—starting way back in 1996 when we switched to organic cotton and continuing through our research for Provisions foods—has taught us a thing or two about farming.
+But beyond that, our sourcing experience has taught us a thing or two about farming.
 And beer, made from grain and hops, is an agricultural product, after all.